 Two boys selling newspapers in front of the Ohio Statehouse, ca. 1930.

-The Great Depression took place after the Stock Market Crash in October 1929.
+The Great Depression began after the Stock Market Crash in October 1929.
 During the late 1920s, the stock market in the United States boomed.
-Many people in the U.S. began to purchase stock, and the value of stocks dramatically increased in value.
+Many people in the U.S. began to purchase stock, and the value of stocks dramatically increased.
 In 1924, the New York Times index of the leading twenty-five industrial stocks topped the one hundred point mark.
 By the beginning of 1928, these same stocks had topped 245 points.
 The market continued to soar during 1928 and much of 1929.
-The twenty-five leading industrial stocks reaching the 452 point mark in early September 1929.
+The twenty-five leading industrial stocks reached the 452 point mark in early September 1929.
 The selling price of the stocks had almost doubled in less than two years.

-As stocks climbed in price, many people in the U.S. believed that they could amass a tremendous fortune.
+As stock prices climbed, many people in the U.S. believed they could amass a tremendous fortune.
 Many investors purchased stock on credit.
-As long as the stock market continued to increase in value, these investors made a profit.
-In September 1929, the stock market began to decline in value as larger investors realized that the stocks were inflated in price.
+As long as the stock market continued to increase in value, these investors would make a profit.
+In September 1929, the stock market began to decline in value as larger investors realized that many stocks were inflated in price.
 On October 23, the stock market lost thirty-one points, approximately seven percent of its value.
 Conditions worsened the next day.
 By mid-November, the twenty-five leading industrial stocks had dropped to 224 points, less than one-half of their value two months earlier.
 The market continued to decline in value, leaving investors who had purchased stock on credit financially at risk.
-Faced with ruin, some investors actually committed suicide, believing that they would never be able to escape from their debts.
+Faced with ruin, some investors committed suicide, believing that they would never be able to escape from their debts.

 The declining value of the stock market did not in itself start the Great Depression.
 Only two percent of Americans owned stock.
 The Stock Market Crash, however, was a symbol of greater problems affecting the American economy during the 1920s.
 During the 1920s, wages did increase for many workers, but the cost of living increased even more.